 I made myself a promise, I was not going to party all night and sleep all day on the bus.
 I didn’t want to miss the scenery as we drove across Europe, I wanted to soak it all in.
 But was this a promise I could keep?Read More »

 Bali is fondly known as another state in Western Australia.
 It is cheaper and closer for us West Aussies to go to Bali on a holiday then it is to visit the Eastern States.
-I have lost count the amount of times I have been to Bali but it is more than 10 times.
+I have lost count the number of times I have been to Bali but it is more than 10 times.

 If you have never been to Bali before and planning a trip here are few things that you need to know.Read More »